ini-asangansi/mangrove/README.rst

 Push to GitHub
 =====================
-And hopefully hudson will run tests.
+And hopefully hudson will run tests, and they will pass.